josrolgil/josrolgil.github.io/_posts/2024-10-21-container-test-structure.md

 ```

 ## File existence tests
-This type of test checks whether a file or directory exists and its its permissions.
+This type of test checks whether a file or directory exists and its permissions.
 For example:
 ```
   fileExistenceTests: